Research Team Projects

 American Indian and Alaskan Natives Sample

 This project expanded from utilizing regional newspapers to recruit participants to testing the effectiveness of listserves in reaching a larger Latino/a population with diabetes.
-We were not particularly successful in either of these attempts.
-We are currently working through our data using MTurk and looking for a new avenue to obtain a participant pool.
-Stay tuned - and let us know if you have any ideas!
+We were not particularly successful in either of these attempts, which ultimately led us to our exploration of a new avenue for obtaining a more diversified pool of participants: the crowdsourcing platform, Amazon Mechanical Turk.